-The Township survey of historic sites appears as a map within the ERI, which is duplicated herein at Exhibit HH, "Historic, Cultural, and Archaeological Resource Inventory."
+The Borough/Township/TownTownship survey of historic sites appears as a map within the ERI, which is duplicated herein at Exhibit HH, "Historic, Cultural, and Archaeological Resource Inventory."
 The specific list of affected properties and a brief discussion pertaining to each is provided below.
 The list comes directly from the Highlands Region Historic, Cultural, and Archaeological Resources Inventory (as of November 2007), which includes: 1) all properties listed on the State or National Register of Historic Places; 2) all properties which have been deemed eligible for listing on the State or National Register; and 3) all properties for which a formal State Historic Preservation Office (SHPO) opinion has been issued.

-This Plan recognizes that the historic, cultural and archaeological resources of the Highlands Area form an essential component of its character and aesthetic quality.
-They preserve a part of the history of the Township Highlands Area and provide a link to its past.
-They remind us of significant people, places and events in our history and they provide vital information about what life was like in this community in earlier times.
+This Plan recognizes that the historic, cultural and archaeological resources of the Highlands Preservation Area form an essential component of its character and aesthetic quality.
+They preserve a part of the history of the <a href="Borough/Township/TownS

-Accordingly, the below-listed goals and objectives shall apply to the future preservation of Historic and Cultural resources in the Highlands Area.
+Accordingly, the below-listed goals and objectives shall apply to the future preservation of Historic and Cultural resources in the Highlands Preservation Area.